 Synchronous data transfers use a separate clock line, which is synchronous with the data.
-A device configured as a slave receives the clock on the TX/CK line.
-The TX/CK pin output driver is automatically disabled when the device is configured for synchronous slave transmit or receive operation.
+A device configured as a slave receives the clock on the TXx/CKx line.
+The TXx/CKx pin output driver must be disabled by setting the associated TRIS bit when the device is configured for synchronous slave transmit or receive operation.
 Serial data bits change on the leading edge to ensure they are valid at the trailing edge of each clock.
 One data bit is transferred for each clock cycle.
 Only as many clock cycles should be received as there are data bits.